 Camping services must be appropriately licensed (if applicable); have a minimum of 20 spaces for camping or parking of camping vehicles; when in operation, be available to the public 24 hours per day, provide a public telephone, and agree to seasonal removal/masking of logo signs (if applicable).

-Attractions must be appropriately licensed; be nationally or regionally known; maintain adequate hours of operation; provide restrooms and drinking water, adequate parking, a public telephone, agree to seasonal removal/masking of logo signs (if applicable), and qualify as one of the following: an area of natural beauty or phenomena; historic site; cultural site or museum; scientific site; four-year accredited college or university; religious site; area of outdoor recreation; winery, brewery, or distillery with on-site production, tours, gift shop, and tasting room; amusement park, botanical park, or zoological facility; casino; racetrack for horses, dogs, or motorized vehicles; antique mall with at least 20,000 square feet devoted to retail sales, area containing eight or more antique shops within a three-block radius; shopping mall or retail outlet with a minimum, active store count of 50, excluding kiosks and temporary booths within the common areas, and including only those stores that occupy owned or leased areas whose boundaries are defined by permanent walls with doors or gates; sporting goods store or recreational retail outlet with at least 100,000 square feet devoted to retail sales; cultural and entertainment district as officially designated by the Iowa Department of Cultural Affairs, provided that the local jurisdiction implements a signing plan to direct motorists to the various cultural and entertainment sites within the district.
+Attractions must be appropriately licensed; be nationally or regionally known; maintain adequate hours of operation; provide restrooms and drinking water, adequate parking, a public telephone, agree to seasonal removal/masking of logo signs (if applicable), and qualify as one of the following: an area of natural beauty or phenomena; historic site; cultural site or museum; scientific site; four-year accredited college or university; religious site; area of outdoor recreation; winery, brewery, or distillery with on-site production, tours, gift shop, and tasting room; amusement park, botanical park, or zoological facility; casino; stadium, coliseum, arena, or racetrack with a seating capacity of at least 5000; antique mall with at least 20,000 square feet devoted to retail sales, area containing eight or more antique shops within a three-block radius; shopping mall or retail outlet with a minimum, active store count of 50, excluding kiosks and temporary booths within the common areas, and including only those stores that occupy owned or leased areas whose boundaries are defined by permanent walls with doors or gates; sporting goods store or recreational retail outlet with at least 100,000 square feet devoted to retail sales; cultural and entertainment district as officially designated by the Iowa Department of Cultural Affairs, provided that the local jurisdiction implements a signing plan to direct motorists to the various cultural and entertainment sites within the district.
 Applications for tourist attractions will be reviewed by the Tourist Signing Committee.

 For all services, the installation of trailblazing signs (up to a maximum of two) are required for those businesses that are not located on the intersecting roadway.